-On Saturdays at 11 a.m., a special selection of the Randall Museum’s animal ambassadors venture from their cages, pens, and perches to greet museum visitors up-close!
-Kids and their families can meet rodents and amphibians; check out a Harris’ Hawk; and maybe even touch a tortoise!
+On Saturdays a special selection of the Randall Museum’s animal ambassadors venture from their cages, pens, and perches to greet museum visitors up-close!
+Kids and their families can meet rodents and amphibians, check out a Barn Owl, and maybe even touch a tortoise!

 The Randall Museum is home to over 100 animals that can no longer survive in the wild.
 Some are injured so they cannot hunt for food or protect themselves from predators.
 Others were born in captivity or kept as pets so they never learned how to live in the wild.
 At the Museum these animals can help visitors learn about and appreciate California’s diverse and disappearing wildlife.